MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

     }
     ```

-1. Run Evaluate command using the built index to verify index operations are working as expected:
+1. Verify index operations are working as expected by running the Evaluate command to retrieve specific entities:

     ```cmd
     kesm Evaluate --IndexFilePaths samplePrivateLibraryData.linked.kes --KesQueryExpression="Year=2020" --Attributes "Year"
     ```

-    The output should be
+    The command should retreieve publication entities with `Year` attibute being `2020` from the index.
+The output should mirror the following JSON:

     ```cmd
     {